8x8Cloud/jitsi-handbook/docs/dev-guide/iframe.md

     ...
 });
 ```
-* **isDeviceListAvailable** - Resolves with true if the device list is available and with false if not.
+* **isDeviceListAvailable** - Resolves with true if the device list is available and with false if it is not.

 ```javascript
 api.isDeviceListAvailable().then(isDeviceListAvailable => {
     ...
 });
 ```
-* **isMultipleAudioInputSupported** - Resolves with true if multiple audio input is supported and with false if not.
+* **isMultipleAudioInputSupported** - Resolves with true if multiple audio inputs are supported and with false if they are not.

 ```javascript
 api.isMultipleAudioInputSupported().then(isMultipleAudioInputSupported => {
     ...
 });
 ```
-* **pinParticipant** - Elects the participant with the given id to be the pinned participant in order to always receive video for this participant (even when last n is enabled).
+* **pinParticipant** - Elects the participant with the given ID as the pinned participant in order to receive participant video (even when last **`pin`** is enabled).

 ```javascript
 api.pinParticipant(participantId);
 ```
-* **resizeLargeVideo** - Resizes the large video container as per the dimensions provided.
+* **resizeLargeVideo** - Resizes the large video container per the provided dimensions.

 ```javascript
 api.resizeLargeVideo(width, height);
 ```
-* **setAudioInputDevice** - Sets the audio input device to the one with the label or id that is passed.
+* **setAudioInputDevice** - Sets the audio input device to the one with the label or ID that is passed.

 ```javascript
 api.setAudioInputDevice(deviceLabel, deviceId);
 ```
-* **setAudioOutputDevice** - Sets the audio output device to the one with the label or id that is passed.
+* **setAudioOutputDevice** - Sets the audio output device to the one with the label or ID that is passed.

 ```javascript
 api.setAudioOutputDevice(deviceLabel, deviceId);